 Remember that you'll be able to find friends in lots of places - through societies, sports clubs and your course to name just a few.

 Rachel, from Kirkintilloch, is a medical student.
-She spent 2010-1 on her Intercalated Year, graduating BMSc Medical Psychology, and will start the 4th year of her medical degree in September 2011.
+She spent 2010-1 on her Intercalated Year, graduating BMSc Medical Psychology.